makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 - PHP 8.1 or higher
 - Symfony 6.0 or higher
-- Doctrine/DBAL: the DbToolsBundle takes advantage of the available DBAL connections
+- Doctrine/DBAL: the DbToolsBundle takes advantage of available DBAL connections

 Currently supported database vendors are:

-- PostgreSQL (10 a,d higher)
+- PostgreSQL (10 and higher)
 - MariaDB (11 and higher)
 - MySQL (5.7 and higher)